google/crosvm/ARCHITECTURE.md

 ## Sandboxing Policy

-Every sandbox is made with [minijail] and starts with `create_base_minijail` in `linux/jail_helpers.rs` which set some very restrictive settings.
-Linux namespaces and seccomp filters are used extensively.
-Each seccomp policy can be found under `seccomp/{arch}/{device}.policy` and should start by `@include`-ing the `common_device.policy`.
+Every sandbox is made with [minijail] and starts with `create_sandbox_minijail` in `jail` crate which set some very restrictive settings.
+Linux namespaces and seccomp filters are used for sandboxing.
+Each seccomp policy can be found under `jail/seccomp/{arch}/{device}.policy` and should start by `@include`-ing the `common_device.policy`.
 With the exception of architecture specific devices (such as `Pl030` on ARM or `I8042` on x86_64), every device will need a different policy for each supported architecture.

 ## The VM Control Sockets